CaptainCodeman/datastore-mapper/readme.md

 the schema or perform some other operational processing and the mapper provides a great approach for doing that by enabling easy splitting and distribution of the workload.

+But using the datastore backup isn't always idea - sometimes you want more control over the range and the format of the data being exported.
+For instance, you may not want or need the full content of each entity to be exported to BigQuery.

 ## Why a Go version?
 So why not just continue to use the existing Python or Java implementations?